Futures rise after Fed-induced rout

-Shares of banks including JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N), Goldman Sachs Group Inc (GS.N) and Bank of America (BAC.N), which tend to perform better when interest rates are high, rose between 0.4% and 0.7% in premarket trading.
+Shares of banks including JPMorgan Chase & Co, Citigroup Inc, Goldman Sachs Group Inc and Bank of America, which tend to perform better when interest rates are high, rose between 0.4% and 0.7% in premarket trading.

 Fears of rising interest rates have dictated moves on Wall Street in the past few weeks, with the S&P 500 scaling record highs in June following previous comments from the Fed that shrugged off the jump in inflation as transitory.